MorissetHippolyte1/Shelter_Match/README.md

  Handlebars were used to create the UI
  Passport, an authentication middleware for Node.js (a techology we chose that was not discussed in class).
  Heroku for deployment
+ We followed the MVC model (Model, Views, and Controllers) to develop the structure of our application.

 Our team had the pleasure of debugging challenges while developing this application.
 The first was connecting the server.
 To correct this, we simply examined our code for syntacitical errors.
 The next being unsuring that out tables were properly read by Mysql.
+This issue took a lot of brainstorming and problem-solving in order to correct.

 # How to install and Run ShelterMatch